keu/docs/software/third-party-ingress-controllers.md

 - Signing the secret used in `global.tlsSecret` with a private CA that's already trusted by the custom ingress controller (typically the same CA used to sign the certificates being used by the ingress controller).
 - Explicitly configuring your custom ingress controller to trust the CA used when generating the certificate contained in `global.tlsSecret`.

-## Step 1: Complete Platform Installation Steps
+## Step 1: Complete platform installation steps

-If you are installing Astronomer for the first time, complete your Astronomer platform installation up until the "Configure your Helm Chart" step.
+If you are installing Astronomer for the first time, complete your Astronomer platform installation up until the "Configure your Helm chart" step.
 If this configuration is part of an existing installation, you can skip to Step 2 or complete the following optional setup.

 ### Optional: Share a certificate between Astronomer and your ingress controller